Sunday 7 December 1941

 Admiral Husband Kimmel, commander at Pearl Harbor, hears of destroyer Ward's submarine encounter at 7:40 a.m.
 He tells his staff duty officer, "I'll be right down."

 At 7:48 a.m., the Japanese planes bearing in from the north split up into groups.
-One group makes landfall near Kaneohe and begin shooting up the 36 PBYs of Patrol Wing One.
+One group makes landfall near Kaneohe and begins shooting up the 36 PBYs of Patrol Wing One.
 The headquarters there telephones Bellows Field to warn them, but the duty officer dismisses the report.
 Another group attacks a Marine base at Ewa, quickly destroying 33 planes on the ground and disabling the remaining 14 others.

 Fifty-three Japanese planes arrive over Pearl Harbor at 07:49 a.m., and Commander Mitsuo Fuchida, flying in a non-combatant observation plane, radios "To-To-To," which is his unofficial signal to begin the attack.
-This message is picked up all the way in Tokyo.
+This message is picked up all the way off in Tokyo.
 Fuchida spends the mission monitoring the results and taking pictures.

 The first bombs dropping at 7:53.
 Fuchida then radios "Tora Tora Tora," which is his signal for a successful attack.
 This is picked up on the Akagi, where Admiral Nagumo hears it and shakes hands with another officer.
 This message also is picked up by the battleship Nagano anchored in the Inland Sea near Hiroshima, where Admiral Yamamoto and his crew celebrate.